-Creating a bar felted handmade soap is a fun craft that anyone with hands can partake in…. and, it’s a great kid friendly activity!
-For those extra crafty folks out there, you can up the felting game by incorporating some needle felting on the the felted bar.
+Creating a bar felted handmade soap is a fun craft that anyone with hands can partake in…. and, it’s a great kid-friendly activity!
+For those extra crafty folks out there, you can up the felting game by incorporating some needle felting on the felted bar.

 Why the heck would you want to felt soap?